wxt-dev/wxt/docs/guide/essentials/config/auto-imports.md

 - `<srcDir>/utils/*`

 All named and default exports from files in these directories are available everywhere else in your project without having to import them.

+To see the complete list of auto-imported APIs, run `wxt prepare` and look at your project's `.wxt/types/imports-module.d.ts` file.

 ## TypeScript